jayson-nacional/daily_pomodoro/todos/for_tomorrow.md

 - Create a class that will represent the todo table
 - Implement the crud operations
 - Research on making the sqls commands work in neovim

+# Current challenge

+- After logging out, edit page seems still to work and obtain a token on cookie (should not be the case, origin of cookie is unclear)